-You must have a Prior Approval for Travel form completed and signed before traveling for College business (available on Forms page within the Faculty & Staff website).
+You must have a Prior Approval for Travel form completed and signed before traveling for College business that's out of state (available on Forms page within the Faculty & Staff website).
 When driving your personal vehicle for work, you are reimbursed for your mileage driven at the designated OFM rate.
 If you're traveling overnight or travel somewhere that extends your workday by 3 or more hours, you'll receive per diem (available on Forms page).
 Once you return from traveling, you'll need to submit the following items to Finance after your supervisor signs off:

-- Prior approval for travel form - Travel expense voucher (if used personal vehicle) - Any necessary receipts (i.e. parking, training fee) - if receiving per diem, no need to include food receipts - Agenda/information about the purpose for travel (i.e. training, workshop, meeting, etc.)
+- Prior approval for travel form (if out of state) - Travel expense voucher + Google map of miles from point A to point B (if used personal vehicle) - Any necessary receipts (i.e. parking, training fee) - o if receiving per diem, no need to include food receipts - Agenda/information about the purpose for travel (i.e. training, workshop, meeting, etc.)

 All the forms and instructions for completing travel documents are available under the travel section of the Forms page.
-See the Travel Procedure for full details.